Kehrlann/gonitor/README.md

 - [ ] Try out React + RxJS

 ## Done !
+- [x] Don't send an e-mail if SMTP is not configured properly
 - [x] Emit alerts via e-mail
 - [x] Poll websites
 - [x] Load config from JSON file
 - [x] Use config to spawn go-routines (use config.json in current path)
+- [x] Add logging : messages, errors ...
+- [x] Add a welcome message on startup

 ## Profiling :
 28/03/2017 : there seems to be a very small memory leak ...
 Hard to pin down.